 Construction companies are among the largest commercial lending deals available.
-JYNI's AI agents find them before your competition and deliver verified contacts to your pipeline.
+JYNI's AI agents find them before your competition and add contacts (phone + email checked) to your pipeline.

 Construction businesses must pay for materials, labor, and equipment before they collect a dollar from clients.
 Project draws arrive weeks or months after work is performed, and GC payment terms often push subcontractors to 60β90 day collection cycles.
 This structural mismatch between cost timing and revenue timing creates enormous, consistent demand for working capital across every tier of the construction industry β from sole-proprietor handymen to regional general contractors running $10M in annual revenue.
 The US has over 3 million construction establishments.
 State contractor licensing databases provide precise, current business data that makes construction one of the highest-accuracy industries for AI lead generation.
 Average deal sizes are significantly larger than most other small business verticals, making every funded deal worth substantially more in commission.

-Configure an AI agent targeting construction & contractorsbusinesses in your preferred states or regions.
-The agent searches continuously, finds businesses that haven't been pitched by competing brokers, verifies every phone number and email, and delivers them directly to your pipeline β automatically, every day.
+Configure an AI agent targeting construction & contractors businesses in your preferred states or regions.
+The agent searches continuously, checks each phone number and email, and delivers prospects directly to your pipeline as it finds them.

 Not all construction & contractorsbusinesses are equal funding candidates.
 JYNI's AI agents filter for the highest-conversion business types in this vertical β so your pipeline stays focused on deals most likely to close.